Home Compare COHR vs GMED

 Valuation

-The same broad pattern appears on profitability: Globus Medical, Inc. ranks near the top of the group, while Coherent Corp. stays in the weaker half.
+On valuation, the gap still runs the same way: Globus Medical, Inc. sits near the top of the group, while Coherent Corp. remains in the weaker half.

 COHR